mschmit88/SObjM/README.md

 #### Boolean matches(SObject)

-If you need to check if <b>one</b> sObject meets certain criterias, then use this method.
+Use this method, if you need to check if <b>one</b> sObject meets certain criterias.

 Example: